Skip to main content

 Applying your lace around your vase

-Now working with the lace material, I used some craft glue applied that
+Now working with the lace material, I used some craft glue and applied it

 to the lace, and slowly wrapped it around the vase.
 This actually took a little more time compared to using burlap tape.